kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 The following steps were applied to create Preprocessed Dataset.csv:

+The construction of Preprocessed_Dataset.csv involved the following steps:

-1. Extract citation sentences from *_sentence_intent.json
+1. Extract citation sentences from sentence.zip, *_sentence_intent.json files, which contain both the citation sentence and its labeled intent.

-2. Map each citation to section metadata via section.zip
+2. Map each citation to its corresponding section using metadata from section.zip, adding fields like sec_id and section_name.

-3. Normalize section names using controlled_outline.json
+3. Normalize section names by referring to controlled_outline.json, resulting in a new categorical field section_cat.

-4. Map in-text citation IDs to external references via bibid_check.json
+4. Resolve citation IDs by linking in-text citation markers to reference entries using bibid_check.json.

-5. Merge all into a unified DataFrame and save as CSV
+5. Merge all information into a unified DataFrame and export as Preprocessed_Dataset.csv, including fields such as paper_id, sentence, section_cat, and intent.